unbill/mongo-up/README.md

 1. create a sample 'mongo-up-config.js' file and
 2. create a 'migrations' directory

 Edit the mongo-up-config.js file.
 An object or Promise can be returned.
+A Promise would be returned if you need to call an external API like the AWS SDK to get configuration information.

+#### Static file example
 Make sure you change the mongodb url:
 ````javascript
 // In this file you can configure mongo-up